 Oregon has been one of the national leaders in developing new concepts in health care, so the Governor’s summit is a highly anticipated event.
 In attendance, alongside Gov. John Kitzhaber, were notable guests who included Dr. Don Berwick, former Chief of Medicare and Medicaid and CEO of the visionary Institute for Healthcare Improvement, as well as officials from the U.S. Department of Health and Human Services and the Oregon Health Authority.

-My presentation encapsulated the early successes of Eugene Pediatric Associates and Thrive Behavioral Health, as we integrate care for the physical health and behavioral/mental health of children at a single location.
+My presentation encapsulated the early successes of Eugene Pediatric Associates, as we integrate care for the physical health and behavioral/mental health of children at a single location.
 I talked about how our seven medical providers are now working alongside child psychologists and pediatric psychiatric specialists, with the help of an experienced case manager.
 I explained how we share workspaces, use a unified electronic health record, meet regularly to discuss patients and develop our work flows, and offer help and support as we pass each other in the hallways.
 I explained how all of that results in better care for children and families.

 Ours was one of four projects featured as part of the Governor’s summit.
 The other three were also compelling, and included a Portland program that is reaching out to seriously mentally ill adults on the streets.
 Another was a county with a novel collaboration of schools and their public health department.
 An Eastern Oregon CCO also shared their work on building community support.
 Each of these projects is meant to achieve the “triple aim” of health care reform to deliver better care to more people for less money.